monhacks/emerald-battle-revolution/README.md

 #### Overworld / Other
 * Pokeballs can be swapped by using them on a Pokémon from the bag menu
 * Gold Bottle Cap can be exchanged for shiny Pokémon at Pokémon Shops
-* Pokémon can be nicknamed from the Party Menu
-* Party slots can be swapped with Select
 * Move Relearner can teach pre-evolution moves
-* Move Relearner (basic) added to Party Menu
-* Two-In-One-Bike (Swap moves using Right Bumper)

 #### Battle Frontier
-* NPCs can be found in all battle facilities for changing battle bgm
+* NPCs can be found in all battle facilities for changing battle rules, bgm, etc.
 * Pokémon above or below level 50 will be scaled to level 50
   * This means over-levelled Pokémon can now compete in level 50 battles
 * Open Level ruleset has also been scaled down to level 50